SkkiNet/.github/profile/README.md

 4. **Approval**: Once approved, the request will be added to the Current Requests section.

 ## Current Requests
 Here, you’ll find a list of all the active tool requests.
-Keep an eye on this section to stay updated.
+Keep an eye on this section to stay updated on what projects are in the works.

 | Request ID | Description | Requester | Date Submitted | Status |
 |------------|-------------|-----------|----------------|--------|